-EDI integration is the connection of an electronic data interchange (EDI) platform with an organization’s internal systems, such as enterprise resource planning (ERP), supply chain management (SCM), or workflow management systems (WMS), to ensure seamless data flow between enterprise systems and external trading partner ecosystems.
+EDI integration is the connection of an electronic data interchange (EDI) platform with an organization’s internal systems, such as enterprise resource planning (ERP), supply chain management (SCM), or workflow management systems (WMS), to enable automatic data exchange between enterprise systems and external trading partner ecosystems.

-EDI provides a standardized method for the automatic exchange of documents between business partners.
+EDI provides a standardized method for the automatic exchange of business documents between trading partners.
 Organizations use EDI to share a range of EDI transactions (or “EDI messages”) and data types, such as requests for pricing quotes, purchase orders, inventory updates, invoices, loan applications or advanced shipping notices (ASNs).

-EDI streamlines and simplifies the communication process by transforming data into EDI documents in standardized digital formats.
+EDI streamlines and simplifies data exchange by transforming data into EDI documents in standardized digital formats.
 EDI standards define the location and order of information in each document.
-EDI helps eliminate paper-based transactions and reduce human error, and enable the automatic data exchanges, adding reliability and security to data transfers.
+Through automatic transformation and document exchange, EDI helps eliminate paper-based transactions and reduce human error, adding reliability and security to data transfers.

 With EDI integration, an organization does not need to re-key orders or shipping data received through an EDI platform.
 This information is automatically translated from EDI formats into an internal business system’s data structure and posted within integrated applications and systems.
 The same workflow and translation is performed for outbound data—system data is automatically moved from internal systems to EDI software, converted into an EDI standard and transmitted to a business partner.